Achievable logoAchievable logo

 Drug Mechanism of action

-Atomoxetine Selective norepinephrine reuptake inhibitor, which causes increased concentrations of norepinephrine and dopamine in the prefrontal cortex.
+Atomoxetine Selective norepinephrine reuptake inhibitor; increases norepinephrine and dopamine concentrations in the prefrontal cortex.
 Lacks abuse potential.
-Increases suicide risk, may cause decreased appetite, nausea, vomiting, diarrhea, fatigue, mood swings, dizziness, insomnia, liver damage, prolongation of QTc.
+Increases suicide risk; may cause decreased appetite, nausea, vomiting, diarrhea, fatigue, mood swings, dizziness, insomnia, liver damage, and QTc prolongation.
 Contraindications similar to stimulants

 Other medications Clonidine and guanfacine are alpha 2 agonists

-Adverse effects of stimulants include decreased appetite, nausea, weight loss, sleep disturbances, headache, tics, increased heart rate and blood pressure, irritability, seizures, psychosis, euphoria, mania and depression.
+Adverse effects of stimulants include decreased appetite, nausea, weight loss, sleep disturbances, headache, tics, increased heart rate and blood pressure, irritability, seizures, psychosis, euphoria, mania, and depression.
 Stimulants may be abused.
 Stimulants are contraindicated with MAOIs and in glaucoma.
-Caution should be used while prescribing in patients with cardiovascular disease, hyperthyroidism and hypertension.
+Use caution when prescribing to patients with cardiovascular disease, hyperthyroidism, or hypertension.